MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/dns-processes-interactions.md

 The secure dynamic update process is described as follows:

-1. The DNS client queries the preferred DNS server to determine which DNS server is authoritative for the domain name it is attempting to update.
+1. The DNS client queries the preferred DNS server to determine which DNS server is authoritative for the domain name it's attempting to update.
 The preferred DNS server responds with the name of the zone and the primary DNS server that is authoritative for the zone.
 1. The DNS client attempts a standard dynamic update, and if the zone is configured to allow only secure dynamic updates (the default configuration for Active Directory-integrated zones), the DNS server refuses the non-secure update.
 Had the zone been configured for standard dynamic update rather than secure dynamic update, the DNS server would have accepted the DNS client’s attempt to add, delete, or modify resource records in that zone.
 1. The DNS client and DNS server begin TKEY negotiation.
 1. First, the DNS client and DNS server negotiate an underlying security mechanism.
 Windows dynamic update clients and DNS servers can only use the Kerberos protocol.